 If you’ve ever struggled with neck pain after sleeping, then you know exactly how important it is to find the right pillow for your body, no matter where you sleep on any given night.
 Though many ultralight and dirtbag hikers may argue the point, the “good pillow equals good sleep” rule also applies to camping.

-Some hardcore ultralight backpackers may claim camping pillows are superfluous extra weight, but most campers and overnight adventurers will agree that camping pillows are worth their weight, especially on extended trips in the backcountry or in situations that require a well-rested body to stay safe.
+Some hardcore ultralight backpackers may claim camping pillows are superfluous, but most campers and overnight adventurers will agree that camping pillows are worth their weight, especially on extended trips in the backcountry or in situations that require a well-rested body to stay safe.

 Before I had a proper camping pillow and I would simply stuff clothes into the hood of my mummy bag and do my best.
 I would wake up with a strained neck and tight shoulders, forcing a smile anytime someone asked me how I slept.
 I was making minimum wage and camping every weekend, sleeping pillowless in a tent at night while I belayed and climbed during the day, trying desperately to ignore the mounting pain in the back of my neck.